Length 6.3 km (3.9 miles), terrain: flat

 For more running routes, see Route List.

 I have to say, in all my years of visiting London, I never traveled or ran much further east than the neighborhoods just past the City.
 I had run around Whitechapel and Wapping, but that was it.
 So, after hearing nice things from our readers about Victoria Park and the eastern section of Regents Canal, I decided that it was time to discover a bit of the East End for myself.
 And I was definitely not disappointed.
-I was surprised at how nice this part of town was, although few tourists go there, really.
-But the 2012 Olympics added a lot of useful development to the East End.
+I was surprised at how nice this part of town was, although few tourists ever go there, really.
+The 2012 Olympics added a lot of useful development to the East End.

 This route combines both of those great running trails mentioned above: Victoria Park and Regents Canal, doing some of each.
 We'll start at Mile End, where three tube lines all meet (Central, District and Hammersmith & City), so it's easy to get to.
 From Mile End, the route heads north along the canal until reaching Victoria Park, where it then loops clockwise along the perimeter of the park and heads back along the canal again.

 So, if you're ready to give it a try, here we go!

 |View from the start, looking north along Regents Canal|

 Once you've joined the canal tow-path, it's a straight run to the park.
 There are quite a few bicyclists on this narrow path, so you have to watch out a bit.